blackberry/OpenCV/modules/core/doc/dynamic_structures.rst

 ----------
 Finds a set element by its index.

-.. ocv:cfunction:: CvSetElem* cvGetSetElem(  const CvSet* setHeader, int index )
+.. ocv:cfunction:: CvSetElem* cvGetSetElem( const CvSet* set_header, int index )

-    :param setHeader: Set
+    :param set_header: Set

     :param index: Index of the set element within a sequence

 The function finds a set element by its index.
 The function returns the pointer to it or 0 if the index is invalid or the corresponding node is free.
 The function supports negative indices as it uses
 :ocv:cfunc:`GetSeqElem`
 to locate the node.